From desk of Kevin Martin

 This has been an incredible journey for me.
 I first learned about Ho’ Oponopono in my NLP training.
-Matt James was from Hawaii and not only was a master trainer of NLP but also of Huna – ancient Hawaiian mysticism.
+Matt James is from Hawaii and not only is a master trainer of NLP but also of Huna – ancient Hawaiian mysticism.

 Self-Identity Ho’ Oponopono is a different process.
 It too, includes forgiveness and love and helps you look at things in quite a different manner.
 Self-Identity Ho’ Oponopono is a process or technique created by Mornah Nalamaku Simeona in the late 1970’s, which is a modern version of ancient Hawaiian Ho’ Oponopono.

 It’s based on a philosophy of total responsibility – meaning that you are responsible for everything in your world, even everybody.
 WOW!
 This is mind blowing.
 Let’s step back and look at this from some other points of view before we move on.

 In NLP (Neuro Linguistic Programming), it tells us that each person has their own map of the world.
 The map of the world that someone has can be simply thought of as a paradigm of how one sees and interprets the world.
 I think everyone can agree that we all see and interpret things differently from one another.
 This can be a small difference or can be a great difference, depending on the individuals and the situation.
 For instance, two people can be present to see an accident, yet both may have completely different stories of what happened.
 Why does this happen?
 It could simply be their physical frame of reference with regards to the actual accident could have been different – one seeing from a side view and the other from a back or front view.
 It also could be an emotional, mental, or intellectual frame of reference and their experience will be filtered by their personal beliefs and/or experiences.